uom-hands-on-workshop/workshops/_build/html/_sources/topics/activities1.md

 ```
 Considering your identified key problems and categories in students' comments, please update your list with suggested actionable improvements.
 For each suggestion on how to minimise identified problems, please use t-shirt sizing for estimating the task required to address the issue and explain your estimation.
 Consider the context of the SWEN90007 subject (Software Design and Architecture) (document here attached), including project requirements, workload, lecture materials, feedback processes, and team dynamics.

-Your generated list of identified issues and categories:
-[replace this text with the list of identified issues and categories you identified in the previous task]
 ```

 **Tips**: